Networks-it-uc3m/L2S-M/additional-info/inter-cluster.md

 ### Optional: deploy the DNS service
 If you're not planning to use DNS, you can skip this part.

 The DNS Service can be found at (https://github.com/Networks-it-uc3m/l2sm-dns).
-You can launch it with docker or kubernetes, just make sure to use the same IP Address as the IDCO Controller, and set available ports from the managed clusters.
+You can launch it with kubernetes, just make sure to use the same IP Address as the IDCO Controller, and set available ports from the managed clusters.

 ---